-The direct reporting by the individual user of errors, omissions and recommendations for improving this manual is authorized and encouraged.
-DA Form 2028 (Recommended Changes to DA Publications) will be used for reporting these improvements.
-This form will be completed in triplicate using pencil, pen or typewriter and will be forwarded direct to Commanding General, U.S. Army Mobility Equipment Center, ATTN: SMOME-MMP, P.O.
+The direct reporting of errors, omissions, and recommendations for improving this manual by the individual user is authorized and encouraged.
+DA Form 2028 (Recommended Changes to DA Publication) will be used for reporting these improvements.
+This form will be completed in triplicate using pencil, pen or typewriter.
+The original and one copy will be forwarded direct to Commanding General, U. S. Army Mobility Equipment Center, ATTN: SMOME-MMP, P.O.
 Drawer 58, St. Louis, Mo.
 63166.